fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 build
 ```

-This causes the entire <em>build</em> directory to not be checked by ESlint.
+This causes the entire <em>build</em> directory to not be checked by ESLint.

 Lint has quite a lot to say about our code: